Yandex Cloud

 • Review the format of the data coming from Managed Service for Apache Kafka®

-• Create a table in ksqlDB to capture the data stream from the Apache Kafka® topic
+• Create a table in ksqlDB to write a data stream from the Apache Kafka® topic

 • Get test data from the Managed Service for Apache Kafka® cluster